joaofazolo/boca-docker/README.md

 ## LICENSE:

-Copyright (C) 2020 João Vitor Alves Fazolo
+Copyright (C) 2020-2021 Joao Vitor Alves Fazolo and Rodrigo Laiola Guimaraes

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by